Skip to content

 The great cormorant is a species of bird found in many parts of the world.
 It is known by various names, depending on the region.
 In New Zealand, the bird is known as the black shag or kawau.

-In the Northern Hemisphere, it was formerly known as the great black cormorant, while in Australia it is called the black cormorant.
+In the Northern Hemisphere, it was formerly known as the great black cormorant; in Australia, it is called the black cormorant.
 In India, it is referred to as the large cormorant.
 The great cormorant is a member of the cormorant family of birds, making it a seabird.

-It is widely distributed across the world and can be found in many different climates.
-The bird is characterized by its black and white plumage, which is often contrasted with its yellow throat.
+It is widely distributed worldwide and can be found in many different climates.
+The bird is characterized by its black and white plumage, often contrasted with its yellow throat.

-Its wings are relatively long and its legs and feet are webbed, allowing it to traverse through water with ease.
-The great cormorant is a versatile and opportunistic feeder, consuming a variety of prey including fish, crustaceans, and molluscs.
+Its wings are relatively long, and its legs and feet are webbed, allowing it to traverse through water easily.
+The great cormorant is a versatile and opportunistic feeder, consuming a variety of prey, including fish, crustaceans, and mollusks.

-It is known to form colonies at certain times of the year and can be found in a variety of habitats, from coastal areas to estuaries, rivers, lakes, and marshes.
-Overall, the great cormorant is an impressive and adaptable bird that is found in many parts of the world.
+It is known to form colonies at certain times of the year and can be found in various habitats, from coastal areas to estuaries, rivers, lakes, and marshes.
+Overall, the great cormorant is an impressive and adaptable bird in many parts of the world.

-It is known by various names in different regions, and its diet and habitat vary depending on its location.
-Its ability to survive in different climates and its willingness to exploit a variety of food sources make it an impressive and resilient species.
+Various names in different regions know it, and its diet and habitat vary depending on location.
+Its ability to survive in different climates and its willingness to exploit various food sources make it an impressive and resilient species.

 KingdomAnimalia